axibase/axibase-charts/syntax/functions.md

 ### Description

-Generates an array of numbers from `start` to `end` regularly-spaced with `step`.
+Generates an array of numbers from `start` to `end`, regularly spaced with a defineable `step`.
 If `step` is not specified, numbers are sequental.
-If `start` is greater than `end` numbers are generated in descending order.
+If `start` is greater than `end`, numbers are generated in descending order.
-If `format` is specified, each number is formatted and converted to string.
+If `format` is specified, each number is formatted and converted to a string.

 ### Syntax
 ```